 What to Major in to Become a Nutritionist

-Nutritionists usually need a bachelor's degree in a major like dietetics, nutrition or food science, although graduate programs are available.
-Read about undergraduate majors for aspiring nutritionists, and learn about graduate program options, certification, career prospects and salary potential.
+Take a look at possible undergraduate majors for aspiring nutritionists, and learn about graduate program options, certification, career prospects and salary potential.

 - Dietary systems management

 - Nutrition counseling

 - Nutrition education

 - Lifecycle nutrition

 Although graduate school is not needed to become a nutritionist, some nutritionists hold advanced degrees.
 There are several areas of concentration and research available to master's and doctoral students in nutrition.
 Students in graduate programs may focus on:

 - Sports nutrition

 - International and community nutrition